Olical/Photon/README.md

-# Photon - AMD JavaScript library
+# Photon - AMD based JavaScript library

 Photon is a JavaScript library made up of [AMD modules](https://github.com/amdjs/amdjs-api/wiki/AMD) that are geared towards frontend web development.
 It includes a robust class system that attempts to mimic [Python](http://docs.python.org/tutorial/classes.html).
 It is thoroughly tested and documented and is written under the standards laid down by [JSHint](http://www.jshint.com/).